richardgaywood/paydata.org/content/sprawlrunners/magic/astral_space.md

 ## Astral projection

-A brief recap of astral projection key concepts:

-* Can safely astrally project for (Spirit Die/2) hours.
+A mage can safely astrally project for (Spirit Die/2) hours.

-	* Beyond that, the mage must roll a Spirit test every ten minutes, at a cumulative -1 penalty each time (so -1 after 10 minutes; -2 after 20 minutes, etc.) When the caster fails a roll, they get 10 more minutes, then if they do not return to their body they will fade away and die.
+Beyond that, the mage must roll a Spirit test every ten minutes, at a cumulative -1 penalty each time (so -1 after 10 minutes; -2 after 20 minutes, etc.) When the caster fails a roll, they get 10 more minutes, then if they do not return to their body they will fade away and die.

 ### Movement